-The temperature rise in the root zone only exceeds the $3^{\circ}$ C limit along the Smallmans Rd - Darlimurla Rd section.
-With additional thermal backfill applied, the temperature rise in the root zone can be limited to less than $3^{\circ}$ C as is evidenced in the calculation results summarised in Table 7-17.
+The temperature rise in the root zone only exceeds the 3° C limit along the Smallmans Rd - Darlimurla Rd section.
+With additional thermal backfill applied, the temperature rise in the root zone can be limited to less than 3° C as is evidenced in the calculation results summarised in Table 7-17.

 In the HVDC cable sections where the soil temperature rise at 1 m depth exceeds 25°C, additional excavation and backfill may be required.
 The environmental impact is therefore limited to the construction phase only and is not considered significant.
 However, along sections where the soil temperature rise at 0.1 m depth exceeds 3°C, mitigation will be required to address the operational impact on the health of the pasture grass above the HVDC cables.
 This will be in the form of additional Thermally Stable Backfilling Material (TSBM) in the cable system design.
-The soil temperature rise calculations presented in this section do however indicate that the worst case soil temperature rise at 0.1 m depth does not exceed 3°C. It is therefore unlikely that the operation of the HVDC cables will impact the health of the pasture grasses in the vicinity of the cables and additional mitigation measures will not be required.
+The soil temperature rise at 0.1 m depth does not exceed 3°C. It is therefore unlikely that the operation of the HVDC cables will impact the health of the pasture grasses in the vicinity of the cables and additional mitigation measures will not be required.